sebastiansutter/techguides/pages/ace-icp-lab/ACE-ICP-lab.md

 Build a standard ACE docker image
 ---------------------------------

-1. Open a terminal window and create directory using the command mkdir
+1. Open a terminal window and create directory using the command `mkdir
-    \<directory name\>.
-In this lab we are using 'ace1102image' as the directory name.
+    <directory name>`.
+In this lab we are using `ace1102image` as the
+    directory name.

 2. Change into the directory and clone ACE docker public Github